 Please give us feedback about your experiences using Foolkit and ideas for improvements.

 In Queensland all lawyers have the same university training, whether they intend to work as a barrister or solicitor.
 They then have to choose whether they work as a barrister or solicitor.
 Those who choose to work solely as barristers work in Chambers rather than in law firms.
 Like a Medical Specialist, the public do not come to them as their clients.
-The public must first see a solicitor who (like a medical GP) will make the arrangements for a barrister if this is required.
+Usually the public first see a solicitor who (like a medical GP) will make the arrangements for a barrister if this is required.
 Any correspondence is between the barrister and the solicitor.
 The barrister requires the solicitor to pay his bills promptly, which is why solicitors often require money from their clients "up front" into their Trust Account before they engage a barrister.

 There is no difference in the complexity of the practice of law by barristers and solicitors.
 It is a matter of specialisation.
 Barristers specialise in difficult litigation and in advising in specialist fields of law.
 Solicitors may practice very generally, or they may specialise in areas such as criminal law, bankruptcy, probate or personal injury law.